github/government.github.com/community.md

   <div class="row section">
     <div class="span6 fine-print">
       <small markdown="1">
 Neither the inclusion of a logo or seal above nor the fact that a particular government entity may have a presence on GitHub.com should be construed to imply that GitHub's products or services are endorsed, sponsored or recommended by the government entity, nor that they are considered by that entity to be superior to any other products or services.
-If you have any questions, or if would like your agency's logo removed from the list above, please [let us know](https://github.com/github/government.github.com/issues/new).
+If you have any questions, or if would like your agency's logo removed from the list above, please [let us know](https://github.com/github/government.github.com/issues/new){: data-proofer-ignore="true"}.
       </small>
     </div>
   </div>